EDUCATION AND TRAINING

 Specialist Grid Training in paediatric Palliative Medicine:

 Doctors wishing to train to become specialists in paediatric palliative medicine in the UK must do so through the National grid training scheme.
-There are currently 3 training schemes based in Cardiff, London and Yorkshire Further information can be found on the RCPCH website.
+There are currently 6 training schemes based in Cardiff, London, Yorkshire, Liverpool, Southampton and Glasgow.
+Further information can be found on the RCPCH website.
 Trainees interested in pursuing a special interest in paediatric palliative medicine should also refer to the Trainees handbook and contact the CSAC.

 Since August 2018, trainees in the sub-specialty